mwallace98/Pressure-App/README.md

 # Weather & Map Explorer

 A full-stack web application that allows users to search for any address and get:
-- Live weather information (temperature, wind, humidity, pressure)
+- Live weather information (temperature, wind, humidity, pressure) to check ideal fishing conditions
 - A dynamic map image centered on the location

 Built with React and Node.js, and powered by Google Maps and OpenWeatherMap APIs.